realworldocaml/book/en/guided-tour.md

 doing to evaluate a recursive function.

 We can introduce more complicated list patterns as well.
-Here's a function for destuttering a list, _i.e._, for removing sequential duplicates.
+Here's a function for removing sequential duplicates.

 ```ocaml
 # let rec destutter list =